coinbase/nft-dapp-starter-kit/metadata/README.md

 ## Uploading Metadata to IPFS

-After you generate your metadata, you can use a pinner such as [Pinata](https://github.com/PinataCloud/Pinata-SDK#metadata-anchor) to upload and in your data to IPFS.
+After you generate your metadata, you can use a pinning service such as [Pinata](https://github.com/PinataCloud/Pinata-SDK#metadata-anchor) to upload and pin your data to IPFS.

 Populate the following fields in your `.env`: